apache/seatunnel/docs/en/spark/configuration/sink-plugins/Clickhouse.md

 ### split_mode [boolean]

-This mode only support clickhouse table which engine is 'Distributed'.
-They will split distributed table data in seatunnel and perform the write directly on each shard.
+This mode only support clickhouse table which engine is 'Distributed'.And `internal_replication` option should be `true`.
+They will split distributed table data in seatunnel and perform write directly on each shard.
 The shard weight define is clickhouse will be counted.

 ### sharding_key [string]